 Attracting and retaining a diverse faculty is a key component of UBC’s commitment to excellence in teaching, learning and research.

 The Provost established the Vice Presidential Strategic Implementation Committee on Equity and Diversity to enhance UBC’s culture of equity and diversity.
-In addition, the Provost has appointed Dr. Naznin Virji-Babul as the Senior Advisor to the Provost on Women and Gender-Diverse Faculty and the Senior Advisor to the Provost on Racialized Faculty to support the university's institutional commitment to advancing equity and inclusion in the scholarly and leadership environment for faculty members at UBC.
+In addition, the Provost appointed Dr. Naznin Virji-Babul as the Senior Advisor to the Provost on Women and Gender-Diverse Faculty and appointed a Senior Advisor to the Provost on Racialized Faculty to support the university's institutional commitment to advancing equity and inclusion in the scholarly and leadership environment for faculty members at UBC.

 The Provost works closely with the deans' offices on a range of faculty equity and diversity initiatives through the Equity and Inclusion Office.
 To learn more about UBC’s equity and diversity initiatives, reporting on progress, and the Equity Enhancement Fund, please see the resources below and visit the Equity and Inclusion Office’s website.